aroonsharma1/service_tracker/README.md

 Note: Whenever we go into full production and use our own domain name (i.e. collegescootersumd.com/service_tracker) for this site we will need to have our own SSL certificate.
 See Chapter 7.4.4 in rails book.

-Note: Need to remove remember_token from attr_accessible in administrator model

 Still need to do

 1. Make three status images with stoplight image (red, yellow, green)